jeffboody/libvkk/readme.md

 	https://github.com/jeffboody/libcc

-The engine uses a resource file stored in the pak file format for shader modules to simplify cross platform resource management.
+The engine uses a resource file stored in the pak file format for shader modules to simplify cross-platform resource management.

 	https://github.com/jeffboody/libpak